Where science and compassion cure

 Once your cat has been treated, he or she need do nothing else but sleep, eat, and play while the radiation within the body dissipates to safe levels.
 We like to "spoil" all our patients as much as safely permissible.
 During hospitalization, we provide favorite foods, diversions, and lots of "hands-on" care, brushing, and affection.

-At our NYC Hypurrcat facility, the cats enjoy 40 x 27 x 25 inch condos and a great window view of the back courtyard where we have multiple bird feeders set up.
+At our NYC Hypurrcat facility, the cats enjoy 40 x 27 x 25 inch condos and a great window view of the back courtyard.
 The cats can observe the birds (and squirrels) feeding just a few yards away.
-At our Westchester Hypurrcat facility, we are often able to link two of these condos together in order to give each cat his or her own private double-sized condo.
-The cats can also view two gerbil habitats in front of their condos, where the gerbils scurry through habitrails and run on exercise wheels.

 Your cat will be monitored closely while in our care.
 Our attentive staff frequently monitors and records your cat’s hydration level, appetite, thirst, urinations, defecations, and general attitude.
 The cats are fed two to three times daily by one of our Hypurrcat care specialists and are monitored daily by Dr. Peterson during their stay.